bnb-chain/node/doc/Spec.md

 ## Base Components

 ### Frontier - Transaction Entry
+Frontier is accessed by user client ends via an assess point, which handles load balancing and session management.
+Frontier performs [Checks](./transaction_entry_checks.md) to make sure it's valid.
+For every request, **Frontier would generate an UUID as the unique identifier for the transaction for the whole life cycle**, , and then relay the requests to Validators.

+Every Frontier only has one validator to connect with, via direct TCP??.

+For the requests below, the response would be generated after the block is booked, though the transaction would take effect after the execution is done.
+- New order and cancel order requests
+- Transfer
+- Burn
+- Freeze
+- List/De-List

 ### Bridge - Transaction Transportation
+In order to relay the request from Frontier to Validator, the transaction would be wired into the same encoding format.
+The transportation is via a RPC mechnism opened by Validator ABCI application, gRPC??

 ### Validator - Mempool
+//TODO

 ### Validator - Transaction Check
+//TODO

 ### Validator - [Match Engine](./match_engine.md)

 ### Validator - Execution
+The Execution would happen inside the function callback in ABCI.
+//TODO

 ### Validator - Fees
+Fees would be calculated based on the trade notional value of quote currency and paid in BNB.
+The rate of quote currency to BNB from the last blocking around would be used to calculate.

+The fee rate is set and saved in the state of world.
+It can be reset via a special transaction type??.

+#### Fee Collection and Rebate

+Fees would be collected and transferred to the blocking proposer Validator account?? after all the execution of the blocking round.

+Every one pays the same transaction fees, and there would be fee rebate framework, which is implemented outside the chain:
+1. In perodic time, a routine would calculate the fee rebate for different accounts;
+2. the total rebates would collected evenly from all validator accounts.
+3. Transfer transactions would be generated

 ### Bridge - Broadcast